-- A vocal minority will not get vaccinated and think that any attempt to incentivise or coerce them to do so is an affront to their rights.
+- A vocal minority will not get vaccinated and think that any attempt to incentivize or coerce them to do so is an affront to their rights.

-- Probably most importantly: survey data alone should not be the basis for any decisions.
-Leaders should think critically about what choices keep community members safe, not just majority-rules preferences.
+- Most importantly, survey data alone should not be the basis for any decisions.
+Leaders should consider what choices keep community members safe, not just majority-rules preferences.

 Again, I’d like to encourage anybody reading this to take everything presented here with several grains of salt.

-Also, to reiterate, just because, on average, people may prefer something doesn’t mean they won’t enjoy an alternative, and everyone should think critically about which choices keep community members the safest, not just the ones that are the most popular.
+Also, to reiterate, just because, on average, people may prefer something doesn’t mean they won’t enjoy an alternative.
+Everyone should think critically about which choices keep community members the safest, not just the ones that are the most popular.

 Finally, the results of this survey are time-bounded and likely not worth much as the landscape continues to change.
 I’d hesitate to put much stock in this analysis after June, at the latest.
 Opinions could change much more quickly than that, even.